-The boy blinks with a soft gasp, as if coming back to reality.
-The girl covers her mouth with her hand.
+Concerned by this thought, she tilts her head to take a better look at him, and they accidentally lock eyes.
+It makes the boy blink with a soft gasp, as if coming back to his senses, while the girl covers her mouth with her hand.

 Not to mention she also saw him like this...

-Feeling guilty over making her situation worse, the boy gives her a wry smile.
+Feeling guilty over making her situation worse, the boy gives her a wry, forced smile.

-The girl blinks at him.
-She was not expecting him to address her so politely, taking her by surprise.
-It helps calm her down, bringing her hand from her mouth down to her chest again.
+The girl blinks at him; she was not expecting him to address her politely.
+It helps calm her down enough to lower her hand away from her mouth again.

-She nods, but... her eyes fall back down to the three guys at their feet, and then to the bat in his hands.
-She gives him a worried look again, gulping.
+She nods in response, but her eyes fall back down to the three guys at their feet, and then to the bat in his hands.
+She gives him a worried look, gulping.

-But from the girl's expression, it's obvious that her question was genuine.
+But from the girl's innocent stare, he can tell that her question is genuine.

-He wants to tell her the truth, of course, but at this moment it feels like saying the wrong thing will only scare her even more, so he hides the bat behind his back in one swift motion, waving his other hand dismissively, forcing a friendly smile.
+He wants to spill the truth, of course, but at this moment it feels like saying the wrong thing will only scare her even more, so instead he hides the bat behind his back and clears his throat, languidly waving his other hand dismissively.

-Fake!
-That sounded so fake!
-There's no way she'll fall for that!
+...Ugh.
+That sounded fake as hell.
+There’s no way she’ll fall for that.

 But the change in the girl’s expression said otherwise.
 Her face lights up, her big violet eyes bright and wide, looking at him like a kid who just got the toy she wanted in a vending machine.